slarmoo/.github/profile/simon/simonService/simonService.md

 ## Deploy to production

-- Deploy to your production environment using a copy of the `deployService.sh` script found in the [example class application](https://github.com/webprogramming260/simon-service/blob/main/deployService.sh).
+- Deploy to your production environment using the `deployService.sh` script found in the [example class application](https://github.com/webprogramming260/simon-service/blob/main/deployService.sh).
+This script will bundle your React frontend application as well as build your backend application.
 Take some time to understand how it works.

+  ⚠ **NOTE** - The `deployService.sh` deployment script is different from the previous scripts as it deploys and installs your service on your production server.

   ```sh
   ./deployService.sh -k <yourpemkey> -h <yourdomain> -s simon